 - You have a reduced conversion rate of plant-based beta carotene (squash, sweet potatoes, carrots) to vitamin A. This increases your need for foods higher in vitamin A like eggs, cod liver oil, wild salmon oil and organ meats for skin, digestion, healthy eyes, lungs, and immunity. - Lower bifidobacteria levels in the gut that may decrease B12 absorption and GABA production due to variants in the FUT2 genes.
-This increases your need for prebiotic foods to help probiotic colonization like garlic, onions, leeks, pistachios, asparagus, bananas, kiwi and artichokes. - You are more likely to have low B6 levels due to variants in the NBPF3 gene, increasing the sensitivity to medications that deplete B6 (oral contraceptives, antibiotics, ACE inhibitors, antacids, proton pump inhibitors and more).
-You need to focus on increasing foods high in B6 like wild salmon, pistachios, avocados and potatoes. - Increased probability of elevated blood sugar from refined sugar and grains due to variants in TCF7L2.
-You may do better on a diet low in grains, higher in omega-3 fatty acids, diversified prebiotic foods, higher in olive oil, and includes cinnamon, turmeric and cordyceps mushrooms. - Potentially elevated levels of histamines in the digestive tract due to variants in APB1 gene that encodes for the DAO enzyme.
+This increases your need for prebiotic foods to help probiotic colonization like garlic, onions, leeks, pistachios, asparagus, bananas, kiwi, artichokes and foods high in polyphenols. - You are more likely to have low B6 levels due to variants in the NBPF3 gene, increasing the sensitivity to medications that deplete B6 (oral contraceptives, antibiotics, ACE inhibitors, antacids, proton pump inhibitors and more).
+You need to focus on increasing foods high in B6 like wild salmon, pistachios, avocados and potatoes. - You have variants in the FTO gene that increase ghrelin levels (hunger hormone) that could lead to overeating and weight gain.
+A focus should be on a protein and fiber-rich breakfast, monounsaturated and polyunsaturated fats, 7-8 hours of sleep per night, healthy vitamin D levels and aerobic exercise over 1 hour or high intensity exercise to stabilize ghrelin levels. - Increased probability of elevated blood sugar from refined sugar and grains due to variants in TCF7L2.
+You may do better on a diet low in grains, higher in omega-3 fatty acids, diversified prebiotic foods, higher in olive oil, and includes cinnamon, turmeric and cordvceps mushrooms. - Potentially elevated levels of histamines in the digestive tract due to variants in APB1 gene that encodes for the DAO enzyme.
 You may be more sensitive to gut dysbiosis and fluctuating estrogen levels (females).
-Histamine is lowered by Vitamin C, choline, folate, magnesium, chamomile, basil, stinging nettle, echinacea, fennel, ginger and wild oregano. - Potentially elevated levels of histamine in the central nervous system, skin and bronchial tissue due to a heterozygous or homozygous HMNT gene.
+Histamine is lowered by Vitamin C, choline, folate, magnesium, chamomile, basil, stinging nettle, echinacea, fennel, ginger and wild oregano. - Potentially elevated levels of histamine in the central nervous system, skin and bronchial tissue due to a heterozygous or homozygous HNMT gene.
 You may be more sensitive to gut dysbiosis and fluctuating estrogen levels (females).
 Histamine is lowered by Vitamin C, choline, folate, magnesium, chamomile, basil, stinging nettle, echinacea, fennel, ginger and wild oregano.